Victor Ezeh

-Victor Ezeh (born 12 February 2003) is a Nigerian professional basketball player for Kwara Falcons and the Nigeria national team.
+Victor Ezeh (born 12 February 2003) is a Nigerian professional basketball player who plays for the Nigeria national team.
 A graduate of the NBA Academy Africa, he has been considered as one of the top talents in Nigerian basketball.

 Early career

 Born in Lagos, Ezeh attended the NBA Academy Africa in Saly, Senegal.

 Professional career

 Ezeh was drafted by REG to play in the 2022 season of the Basketball Africa League (BAL) under the BAL Elevate program, however, he was unable to participate as he was at another tournament in Atlanta.